The Thundermans (franchise): Television series

-The Thundermans
+The Thundermans (2013–2018)

-A television comedy following the Thunderman family, a superpowered family of six (Note: Seven following "A Hero Is Born".) who try to live normal lives in the city of Hiddenville whilst hiding their secret.
+The first series in The Thundermans franchise, The Thundermans centers on the lives of the Thunderman family, a superpowered family of six (Note: Turned seven following "A Hero Is Born", when Chloe was introduced.) who moved to the city of Hiddenville to try to live normal lives whilst hiding their secret, especially twins Phoebe, who wants to be a hero, and Max, who initially aspired to be a villain.
+As they grow older, the twins face various challenges involving their powers and ultimately choose to work together as heroes, eventually becoming leaders of the Z-Force alongside their family.
 The series premiered on October 14, 2013, and finished airing on May 25, 2018, lasting 4 seasons.

-The Thundermans: Undercover
+The Thundermans: Undercover (2025–)

-A direct spinoff to The Thundermans, serving as a continuation to the series after the events of The Thundermans Return which follows Phoebe and Max, who are sent undercover in Secret Shores and bring Chloe with them to develop her superhero talent.
+Serving as a spinoff to The Thundermans and directly following The Thundermans Return, The Thundermans: Undercover follows Phoebe and Max, who are sent undercover to handle a new threat in Secret Shores and bring Chloe with them to develop her superhero talent and live a normal life.
+This new threat soon involves the mysterious villain Mastermind who is plotting to create a new incarnation of the Villain League by calling all villains to Secret Shores.
 The series officially premiered on January 22, 2025.

 Films

 The Thundermans Return (2024)

-After breaking a Hero League law in Metroburg, the Thunderman family are sent back to Hiddenville and are subsequently replaced by the V-Team.
-While Hank and Barb enjoy the return and Billy and Nora look forward to having a normal life in high school, Max and Phoebe are determined to regain their superhero status.
-The film was released on Nickelodeon and Paramount+ simultaneously on March 7, 2024.
+The Thundermans Return is a 2024 sequel film set three years after the ending of The Thundermans, and follows the Thundermans being decommissioned and sent back to Hiddenville after breaking a Hero League law in Metroburg.
+While Hank and Barb enjoy the return and Billy and Nora look forward to having a normal life in high school, Max and Phoebe are determined to regain their superhero status, which leads them into looking into their replacement, the V-Team, who turn out to be villains, and are hatching a plan to villainize all of Metroburg using the red pieces of the Power Plant.

+The Thundermans Return was released on Nickelodeon and Paramount+ simultaneously on March 7, 2024.